 - Hiking sticks: Most ships lend their guests’ some hiking sticks during landings anyway.

-- Binoculars: This is great when you want to see wildlife up close but you can actually just use your camera’s zoom in function or rent binoculars on board (just ask with your ship beforehand if this is possible with them).
+- Binoculars: This is great when you want to see wildlife up close but you can actually just use your camera’s zoom-in function or rent binoculars on board (just ask your ship beforehand if this is possible with them).
 With Hurtigruten, there are even binoculars stationed on the decks that everybody can use.

 - Passport and IDs